PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/v1-migration.md

 # Migrating from MSAL v1.x to MSAL v2.x

 If you are new to MSAL, you should start [here](./initialization.md).

-If you are coming from [MSAL v1.x](../../msal-common/), you can follow this guide to update your code to use [MSAL v2.x](../../msal-browser/).
+If you are coming from MSAL v1.x, you can follow this guide to update your code to use MSAL v2.x

 ## 1. Update application registration

 Go to the Azure AD portal for your tenant and review the App Registrations.
-You can create a [new registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration#create-the-app-registration) for MSAL 2.x or you can [update your existing registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration#redirect-uri-msaljs-20-with-auth-code-flow) for the registration that you are using for MSAL 1.x.
+You can create a [new registration](/entra/identity-platform/scenario-spa-app-registration#create-the-app-registration) for MSAL 2.x or you can [update your existing registration](/entra/identity-platform/scenario-spa-app-registration#redirect-uri-msaljs-20-with-auth-code-flow) for the registration that you are using for MSAL 1.x.

 ## 2. Add the msal-browser package to your project